-- 1. Keep notes on the colleges and a list of things to do in a notebook.
-You may want to set up a data file on a home computer.
+- Keep notes on the colleges and a list of things to do in a notebook.
 Set up columns of likes and dislikes, pros and cons for the different characteristics you've decided that your "ideal" college must have.
-Take particular notes of special programs and requirements. - 2.
+Take notes of special programs and requirements. - 2.
 Make and keep a separate folder or file for each college. - 3.
 Note on the calendar the deadlines for applications, test scores, recommendations, interviews, etc. Record due dates and write down the dates you sent/requested for the admission or financial aid applications.
 Record college fairs, interviews, college visits, and special programs on the calendar. - 4.
 Read and respond promptly to all information sent by the colleges. - 5.
 Take time to read and think about the information provided by each college.
 Your notes assist in comparing all colleges using the same criteria.